chaoszhang/rosalind-moss/README.md

 # Rosalind Plagiarism Checker

-Simple script to export code from Rosalind and run it through the Moss plagiarism checker
+Simple script to export code from Rosalind and run it through its own plagiarism checker

 ## Getting Started